-Can I make a personal injury claim on behalf of someone else?
+Can I make a personal injury claim for someone else?

 Older couple discussing being a litigation friend for an injury claim with solicitor